unyt-org/datex-tractor/README.md

 ### Request timing
 ---
-By default, the bot is configured to send at most one request per second.
-- This rate is optimized for running on free-tier GitHub Actions runners.
-- Sending requests more frequently than once per second tends to trigger GitHub's secondary rate limits.
 - While the bot is running, the Issues page of your GitHub repository may temporarily become unavailable.

-> [!NOTE]
-> This results in 3,600 requests per hour at maximum rate (should leave at minimum 1,400 API calls for other jobs on a free tier runner).

 > [!TIP]
 > Check out [actions limits](https://docs.github.com/en/actions/reference/actions-limits) for more information on this topic.